-A report - Economic Analysis of Recreational Fishing in the Proposed GRNMS Research Area, (Ehler 2009) - was finalized prior to release of the DEIS.
-ONMS expects to initiate a "knowledge, attitudes and perceptions" survey of GRNMS users and non-users in 2010.
-The objective of this survey would be to ascertain perceptions and attitudes toward GRNMS and MPAs in general.
-After 5 years of research area operations, ONMS would repeat the knowledge, attitudes and perceptions survey and produce a report to note any changes.
-The 5-year survey would be combined with a follow up assessment of the economic analysis to determine the actual costs to users.
+A report - Economic Analysis of Recreational Fishing in the GRNMS Research Area, (Ehler 2010) - was finalized prior to release of the FEIS.
+ONMS also initiated a "knowledge, attitudes and perceptions" survey of GRNMS users and non-users in early 2011.
+The objective of this survey is to ascertain perceptions and attitudes toward GRNMS and MPAs in general.
+After approximately 7 years of research area operations, ONMS would repeat the knowledge, attitudes and perceptions survey and produce a report to note any changes.
+After approximately 3 years of research area operations, ONMS would conduct a follow up assessment of the economic analysis to determine the actual costs to users.

-Estimated Annual Cost: \$20K year 1; \$40K year 5
+Estimated Annual Cost: \$15K year 1; \$40K year 4